Snowpark Container Services: Working with services

 Snowpark Container Services enables you to easily deploy, manage, and scale containerized applications.
 After you create an application and upload the application image to a repository in your Snowflake account, you can run your application containers as a service.

-A service represents Snowflake running your containerized application on a compute pool.
+A service represents Snowflake running your containerized application on a compute pool, which is a collection of virtual machine (VM) nodes.
 There are two types of services:

 • long running services.
 A long-running is like a web service that does not end automatically.
 After you create a service, Snowflake manages the running service.
 For example, if a service container stops, for whatever reason, Snowflake restarts that container so the service runs uninterrupted.